Machine Learning Methods for Data Association in Multi-Object Tracking: Learning Features for Data Association

-A noticeable trend is the gradual drift away from developing novel optimization algorithms that attempt to solve the MDAP within a sliding window.
-Rather, recent solutions are relying more on powerful discriminative techniques, such as using features from pre-trained CNNs, and combining this with efficient LAP solvers.
-Advances in object detection such as Faster R-CNN \cite{ren2015faster} have almost single-handedly improved the performance of multi-target trackers.
-To offer some insight into the widely popular approach of using pre-trained CNN for generating detections and learning assignment costs, we present visualizations of CNN activations using the Gradient-weighted Class Activation Mapping technique \cite{Selvaraju_2017_ICCV} in Figure \ref{dl-viz}.
+A noticeable trend is a gradual drift away from developing novel optimization algorithms that solve a MDAP; rather, recent methods are relying more on powerful discriminative techniques, such as using features from pretrained CNNs, and combining this with linear assignment solvers.
+Advances in object detection such as Faster R-CNN \cite{ren2015faster} have almost single-handedly improved the performance of multi-object trackers \cite{ciaparrone2019deep}.
+A recent paper \cite{bergmann2019tracking} examines this trend in detail and introduces what they refer to as a new multi-object tracking paradigm.
+They propose to leverage bounding box regression to handle data association with a powerful object detection CNN, and to use a Feature Pyramid Network \cite{lin2017feature} to robustly handle objects of variable sizes.
+They suggest that it is worthwhile to explore the limits of object detection within multi-object tracking.
+Their Tracktor model achieves equivalent or convincingly stronger or performance than many state-of-the-art online trackers that use the sophisticated data association methods described in Section~\ref{sec:opt}.